MicrosoftDocs/xamarin-docs/docs/mac/user-interface/window.md

 MyWindow.PerformClose(this);
 ```

 Would attempt to close the `MyWindow` `NSWindow` instance.
-If it was successful, the window will be closed, else the alert sound will be emitted and the will will stay open.
+If it was successful, the window will be closed, else the alert sound will be emitted and the will stay open.

 <a name="Close" />